Thor40/readmeGen/readmeGen/Develop/readme.md

   * [Comments](https://github.com/Thor40/readmeGen/blob/master/readmeGen/README.md#comments)
   *
   ## Getting Started
-  Please add the following to run readme:
+  Please add the following to run ReadmeGen:

   ```
-  test
+  This project uses node, must install inquirer npm
   ```

   ## Running Test
   This is how you run the automated tests for this system

   ```
-  test
+  call node index in command-line to run test
   ```

   ## This project is build with:

   ```
-  JavaScript
+  JavaScript, ES6, Node
   ```

   ## Contributing
-  Created by nick with the help from undefined
+  Created by Nick with the help from
+  Coffee
   ## GitHub Link
   https://github.com/Thor40/readmeGen/blob/master/readmeGen

   ## Version
   ```
-  test
+  1.0
   ```

   ## Acknowledgments
   ```
-  test
+  Sleep
   ```

   ## License
-  test
+  MIT license

   ## Comments
-  test
+  Made for UT Coding Bootcamp UX/UI